Richard Dyer (music critic): Career and later life

-While studying for his PhD, Dyer received nation-wide attention for his 1973 article in The New York Times concerning the soprano Renata Tebaldi's "artistic decline".
+While studying for his PhD, Dyer received nationwide attention for his 1973 article in The New York Times concerning the soprano Renata Tebaldi's "artistic decline".
 The article was highly praised, and Dyer joined The Boston Globe that year to work as a music critic under the critic Michael Steinberg.
 Dyer later reflected on joining the Globe, noting that it was "an unexpected sidestep into journalism"; when Steinberg left the paper in 1976, he succeeded him as chief classical music critic.
 In addition to the Times and Globe, his music criticism spans numerous other publications: American Music, Opera, Opera News, High Fidelity, Ovation, Symphony Magazine, Chamber Music, Gramophone, Musical America, The Connoisseur, The Nation and the Chicago Tribune.

 Grove described his criticism as "demonstrat[ing] penetrating insight and a highly sensitive ear to subtleties of performance, especially with regard to the piano."
 ASCAP awarded him the Deems Taylor Award twice for his music criticism.
 Dyer stepped down as chief classical music critic at The Boston Globe in 2006, being succeeded by Jeremy Eichler.
 Reflecting on Dyer's retirement, the music critic Alex Ross noted that Dyer was "a dean of the profession" and that "no critic writes with more authority or passion."
+Dyer died in Boston on September 20, 2024, at the age of 82.

-Dyer's writings have extended beyond music criticism, to encyclopedias, liner notes and program notes.
+Dyer's writings extended beyond music criticism, to encyclopedias, liner notes and program notes.
 His contributions to music encyclopedias, include articles in The New Grove Dictionary of Music and Musicians (and the subsequent Grove Music Online), the Metropolitan Opera Encyclopedia and the Encyclopedia Americana.
 He wrote liner notes including those for Deutsche Grammophon, New World Record, Philips, RCA Victor, Sony Classical and Westminster Classics, while orchestras that he wrote program notes for include the Boston Symphony Orchestra, the Chamber Music Society of Lincoln Center, the Metropolitan Opera and the San Francisco Opera.
 Dyer also toured five times with Benjamin Zander and the Boston Philharmonic Youth Orchestra as a blogger for the orchestra.
 Other topics of interest in his writings include literature and film; he was film critic at the Globe for a year.

-Due to his experience and familiarity with piano and piano repertoire, Dyer has been a jury member for numerous piano competitions.
-These includes the Cleveland International Piano Competition, Sendai International Music Competition, Toronto International Piano Competition and Van Cliburn International Piano Competition.
-Since retirement from the Globe, he has taught at the Tanglewood Music Center and in Dawn Upshaw's graduate program at Bard College.
-He has also lectured at the Aspen Music Festival, Boston University, the Juilliard School and the New England Conservatory.
-He has received honorary doctorates from both the New England Conservatory of Music and Salem State University.
-Other activities of Dyer's include writing podcasts for the Boston Symphony Orchestra each week.
+Due to his experience and familiarity with piano and piano repertoire, Dyer was a jury member for numerous piano competitions.
+These include the Cleveland International Piano Competition, Sendai International Music Competition, Toronto International Piano Competition and Van Cliburn International Piano Competition.
+Since retirement from the Globe, he taught at the Tanglewood Music Center and in Dawn Upshaw's graduate program at Bard College.
+He also lectured at the Aspen Music Festival, Boston University, the Juilliard School and the New England Conservatory.
+He received honorary doctorates from both the New England Conservatory of Music and Salem State University.
+Other activities of Dyer's included writing podcasts for the Boston Symphony Orchestra each week and (after his retirement) occasional contributions to the Boston Musical Intelligencer.